Q: I’m a bit uncertain about coming in for counseling. Can you help me with this issue?

 Q: I’m concerned about the cost.
 Do you take insurance?

-We are in network with Blue Cross Blue Shield PPO, Blue Choice, and United Healthcare.
-For BCBS, we will file a claim for you and you will pay your copay at the time of your visit.
-If you have other insurance, it is likely that you have some out-of-network benefits available, and we invite you to call your insurance company about that.
-You will need to pay in full at the time of your session, but we are happy to submit claims to your insurance company.
+We are in network with Blue Cross Blue Shield PPO and Blue Choice; some providers are in network with United Healthcare.
+For in-network insurance, we will file a claim for you and you will pay your copay at the time of your visit.
+If you have other insurance, it is likely that you have some out-of-network benefits available, and we invite you to call your insurance company to learn about those benefits.
+You will need to pay in full at the time of your session, but we are usually able to submit claims to your insurance company.

 Q: Where are you located?